omaramin-2000/Clock-Chime/README.md

 # Clock-Chime
 # Description:
  - Clock-Chime By Omar Amin.
- - This program is a chiming clock replicating Big Ben chimes.
+ - This program is a chiming clock replicating the exact Big Ben chimes.
  - Can be set to ring every 15, 30, or 60 minutes.

 # Requirements: